These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 The only option left was to go south through China, hoping to reach a country that wouldn't send North Korean refugees home.

 After escaping Yanji, Lee and Kwang said they went across China on buses and trains using fake Korean passports.
 Their last stop was Kunming, in China's deep southwest.
-From there, most defectors cross the border illegally into Laos or Myanmar and either head for the South Korean embassy in the capital cities of those countries, or continue to Bangkok, in Thailand.
+From there, most defectors cross the border illegally into Laos or Myanmar and either head for the South Korean Embassy in the capital cities of those countries, or continue to Bangkok, in Thailand.
 CNN has not revealed which country Lee and Kwang traveled to for security reasons.

 Lee and Kwang met with a Chinese man who took them across the mountains into a neighboring country.